Faculty Research Areas

 William C. Pedersen (Bill.Pedersen@csulb.edu)

-My research is primarily focused on factors that impact aggressive behavior and violence.
-I am interested in a variety of personality factors including trait rumination, narcissism, impulsivity, attachment style, and religiosity.
-I have also investigated a variety of situational factors that impact aggression including rumination, social support, power restoration, alcohol priming, and drug use.
+My research is focused on factors that impact aggressive behavior and violence.
+I am interested in a variety of personality factors including trait rumination, narcissism, impulsivity, and religiosity.
+I have also investigated a variety of situational factors that impact aggression including collective rumination, priming aspects of religion, resource inequality, alcohol priming, and social exclusion.
 A related line of research investigates the impact of trait displaced aggression on romantic relationships, life satisfaction, and both mental and physical health.
-Finally, I have smaller research programs in the areas of both intergroup relations and evolutionary psychology (specifically gender differences in mating strategies).
-Please visit my Aggression and Intergroup Relations Lab website.
+Please see my lab website for more information (http://www.aggression-irlab.com/).